 2. Find out your computer’s connectivity:

 Since you’ll be working with your Mac, it is safe to say almost all audio interfaces are compatible with your device since so many of them feature a USB connection.

 However, new interfaces allow you to record with devices like smartphones and tablets, so if you might use your mobile device to record, you should buy accordingly.
 Some other means of connection like FireWire, Thunderbolt, and PCle find out which your device is compatible with.

 I believe we all want the best quality when we record, but when getting an audio interface, you’ll get what you pay for.
 The sound quality you’ll need for a high-level recording and mixing work can’t be gotten in all audio interfaces.

-It goes without saying, but your budget is one major thing to look out for.
-You will find audio interfaces of almost all price range.
+It goes without saying, that your budget is one major thing to look out for.
+You will find audio interfaces of almost all price ranges.
 Yes, they do the same jobs; the output quality is often what makes some more expensive than the rest (we discussed more about this below).

 5. Computer Platform/OS and Workstation:

 Most workstations aren’t compatible with all audio interfaces out there.